Saigon to Vung Tau

 Phan Thiet to Da Lat

 The ride that followed from Phan Thiet led the drivers to Da Lat, a city in Vietnam’s Central Highlands.
-The riders encountered some storms along the way, though all remained in good spirits.
+The adventure riders encountered some storms along the way, though all remained in good spirits.
 Da Lat is noteworthy for its reputable culinary scene.
 To bear witness to this, our riders graced KBe’s Wood-Fired Pizza and Barbecue with a visit.
 Besides serving delicious pizza and barbeque, KBe’s also brews their own delightful, refreshing beer.

 Da Lat to Cat Tien and Saigon

-The final leg of the journey took the riders through Cat Tien National Park.
+The final leg of the journey took the adventure riders through Cat Tien National Park.
 One of the last well-preserved lowland forests in southern Vietnam, Cat Tien boasts plenty for a nature lover.
 Natural wetlands, massive trees, preserved jungle, and significant wildlife—including crocodiles!—will keep anyone’s interest.

-From Cat Tien, our riders made their way back to Saigon’s welcoming arms via the Bao Loc ferry to cross the Dong Nai river.
+From Cat Tien, our adventure riders made their way back to Saigon’s welcoming arms via the Bao Loc ferry to cross the Dong Nai river.
 It’s an enjoyable local experience as long as you’re not next to the boat’s diesel engine.